 Although many veterans are eligible for pensions, navigating the filing process is often overwhelming and frustrating.
 If you think you or a veteran you know may qualify for a veterans pension, the first step is to locate discharge papers (also known as DD Form 214.)

 Many veterans have misplaced their discharge records, but there are a couple of options for tracking them down.
 The first place to look is at the county courthouse where many vets filed their discharge records upon returning home from active duty.
 If you do not have access to or cannot find this document, it is also possible to submit an online request through the National Archives eVetRecs site or submit a request via mail or fax using a SF-180 form.
 Certain fees may apply for requesting replacement documents.
-Emergency requests can be made, but regular turn-around times can be as long as 90 days.
+Emergency requests can be made, but regular turn-around times are about 10 days.

 Veterans filing for the housebound pension will also need to complete and gather the following: